 Therefore, taking ownership of Halal is crucial to stay in Halal business.

 : Halal for non Halal environments

 Pragmatic transfer of Halal Knowledge.
 Maintaining Halal Integrity.
 Minimising Operational changes.
 Translating Religious Requirements into day-to-day Operational Procedures.
-Based on International Standards (Jakim, IHI, GCC) and rich international experience.
+Based on International Standards (Jakim, MUI-LPPOM, GCC) and rich international experience.